carfreesc/carfreesc.github.io/notes.md

 ## Taxi, Ubers, and Lyfts

 Local taxi service took a big hit during the pandemic.
-The only company still standing is Nittany Express, which provides a limited taxi service.
-Uber and Lyft are available and generally viable.
+The only company still standing is Nittany Express, which still provides a limited taxi service.
+They are also available to drive you to the nearby Amtrak stations or larger airports.
+Call ahead to get a quote.

+Uber and Lyft are available and generally reliable.

 If you are a student, you are eligible for [Penn State's late-night Lyft service](https://transportation.psu.edu/lyft-programs).
 They will give you eight $10 vouchers per semester for rides from downtown back to campus, valid only between 2 AM and 7 AM.

 ## Airport

 The local airport is the State College Regional Airport (SCE), located about five miles north of town.
+There is no transit service to the airport except a few hotel shutles.
 Although it is a scenic bike ride to get there, this is not very practical with luggage.
-If you're really committed, there are a couple Fullington buses each day that make a stop there on the way out of town, but this is a case where you probably want to find a ride.
+If you're really committed, there are a couple Fullington buses each day that make a stop there on the way out of town, but for most flights the timing is extremely inconvenient.
+This is a case where you'll probably want to just get a ride.

 # Specific Destinations